hopemanryan/goschematics/README.md

-# GSchema

-A schematics engine written in go inorder to innvovate the schematics niche and increase development speed.
+A schematics engine written in go in-order to innovate the schematics niche and increase development speed.

 ### Install
 `npm install -D hopemanryan/gschema`